DendrouLab/panpipes/docs/index.rst

   :alt: flowchart overview of panpipes single cell pipelines

-Available Pipelines for Multimodal Data:
+Available workflows for multimodal data:
 --------------------

 1. :doc:`workflows/qc` : for the ingestion of data and computation of QC metrics